a-w-1806/Build-a-Computer-From-Logic-Gates-to-Operating-System/projects/05/README.md

    2. y is A or M. If *a* in C-instructions is 0, it is A. Else, it is M.
    3. *c1* ~ *c6* are the control bits of ALU.
 2. If *d1* is 1, *dest* must include A. *d2* D, *d3* M.
+3. You can only jump in C instructions. (use AND)
+4. D, M can only be changed in C instructions. (use AND)

 ### Control
 ![control](images/control.png)